 Details of the program structure can be found here.

 - The ecosystem of DSM energy service providers, electricians, and skilled and unskilled labor, which represents a workforce of approximately 1.3 million across the nation, can get back to work quickly.

-- Small businesses will receive zero-cost energy efficiency upgrades, which will help them recover from the economic shutdown by lowering their utility bills immediately and well into the future.
+- Small businesses can receive zero-cost energy efficiency upgrades, which will help them recover from the economic shutdown by lowering their utility bills immediately and well into the future.

-- Small business participation rates will increase from as little as 2% to as much as 90% of such customers by covering the full costs of the energy efficiency project.
+- Small business participation rates can increase from as little as 2% to as much as 90% of such customers by covering the full costs of the energy efficiency project.

 - Energy consumption in America’s small businesses will be reduced, which can typically consume between 40 to 50% of a utility’s load.

 - The health, safety, comfort, and productivity of occupants of small commercial spaces will be improved.